Lactarius scrobiculatus: Description

 When a small piece of flesh is chewed, it tastes bitter to acrid.
-So acrid, that a researcher reportedly developed a numbness in the mouth, having nibbled on a piece.
-It doesn't have any discernible smell.
+One researcher reports developing a numbness in the mouth after nibbling on a piece.
+It does not have a discernible smell.

 There are several recognised varieties, including var. canadensis. var. montanus and var. pubescens.

 Similar species

 Similar species include Lactarius alnicola, L. controversus, L. plumbeus, L. repraesentaneus, and L. torminosus.

-Distribution
+Distribution and habitat

 Lactarius scrobiculatus is known to occur throughout Europe, and to a lesser extent North America where its occurrence is rare.
 It occurs primarily in coniferous and birch forests.
 It forms mycorrhizal relationships and appears to prefer damp, shady and boggy areas.
 The fruiting bodies appear in troops, sometimes forming fairy rings and only rarely occur singly.
-The fruiting season of L. scrobiculatus is summer to autumn.
+The fruiting season is summer to autumn.

 Edibility

-Most authors consider Lactarius scrobiculatus inedible.
+Most authors consider the species inedible.
 It is collected and eaten in parts of eastern Europe and Russia after salting, pickling and thorough cooking.
-Consuming it irritates the gastrointestinal tract, causing symptoms of gastrointestinal syndrome.
+Consuming it causes gastrointestinal upset.
 Careful preparation seeks to neutralise the acrid taste.
 This usually involves a process of boiling, during which the water is discarded.
 Further cooking and pickling may not eliminate the possibility of distressing symptoms.